-Pumpkins are one of our fall favorites.
+Pumpkins curry is one of our family’s end of summer or fall favorite.
 We all love to go pumpkin picking and carve up a jack-o-lantern from a pumpkin as Halloween approaches.
-Other than that, there are many dishes that can be prepared with this ripening abundant fruit this time of the year.
+Other than that, there are many delightful dishes that can be prepared with this abundant fruit in any time of the year.
 May it be the mains like pasta sauce, soup, roasted or mashed pumpkins or desserts and breakfast goodies like pumpkin bread and cookies or waffles, possibilities are endless.
-There are so many wonderful recipes already published for baking with pumpkins.

-Having picked a green pumpkin of about 3 to 4 pounds, I was home exited to make the curry.
-However, there was a one tough problem I had to deal with first.
-How do I get the whole pumpkin open?
-As you all know pumpkin skin is very tough and not easily to cut through.
-One way to get the skin soft enough to cut is to microwave the whole pumpkin for about a minute.
-If somehow it does not work or like in my case pumpkin was too big to go inside microwave, you could use a heavy kitchen knife to slowly and carefully get the skin punctured on one side and start cutting.
-Use a kitchen towel or a bamboo chopping board to prevent slipping.
 Start near the stem on one side and punch the knife through until you hit the seeds and push the knife down to make a cut on the side all the way through.
 Pull the knife out and turn the pumpkin around to make a similar cut on the opposite side until pumpkin separates in to two pieces.
 Scoop the seeds out and cut in to 2-inch cubes.
-Remove the tough outer skin.
-You could leave the skin out if you get an organic pumpkin with a skin without blemishes for added nutrient benefits.
+You could leave the skin out if you get an organic pumpkin with a skin without blemishes for added nutrient benefits or cut it off.

 Pumpkin Curry Recipe